Skip to content

 • discardFn(fn: Fn) - Set fragment discard condition hook

-• needsWidth(enable: boolean) - Control width attribute generation
+• needsWidth(enable: boolean) - Auto-detected from widthCallback, widthFn

-• needsProgress(enable: boolean) - Control progress attribute generation
+• needsProgress(enable: boolean) - Always enabled

-• needsSide(enable: boolean) - Control side attribute generation
+• needsSide(enable: boolean) - Always enabled

 Building:

-• build() - Finalize configuration and build the line (returns the instance).
+• build() - Finalize configuration and build the line (returns the instance)

 Options Object Configuration